 It is not a College of Wizardry larp or connected with that fictional world in any way.
 It simply takes place in the same off-game castle.

-6-9th of December.
-Participants will need to be on location at 16:00 at the latest on the 6th.
+3rd of November to 7th of November 2021.
+Three days of active play time.
+Participants will need to be on location at 16:00 at the latest on the 3

-There will be a bus transport from Berlin directly to and from the larp that you can buy alongside your ticket.
+There will be a bus transport from one or several airports, to and from the larp that you can buy alongside your ticket.
 The exact times will be given at a later date.

-The application is there to ensure that we get a good distribution of players for teachers and students, as well as to ensure we have a safe play environment for all of our participants.
-More information will be provided in the sign-up form.
+The sign-up form is there to ensure that we get a good distribution of players for teachers and students, as well as to ensure we have a safe play environment for all of our participants.
+More information is available in the sign up form here: